osism/metalbox/README.md

     osism apply httpd
     ```

-13. Download the SONiC import image from the well known URL, use it as vHDD / virtual
+13. Download the SONiC image from the well known URL, use it as vHDD / virtual media
-    media and run the `/opt/configuration/scripts/sonic-import.sh` script (afterwards
+    and run the `/opt/configuration/scripts/sonic-import.sh` script (afterwards
     remove the vHDD / virtual media)

 14. Deploy the dnsmasq service